Welcome Winter Visitors

 In Georgia's Blue Ridge there are lots of places to distance and lots of wide open spaces where social distancing is easy and face coverings may not be necessary.
 Most businesses, shops, restaurants and attractions have reopened, following specific guidelines provided by the CDC and Georgia Governor's office.
 Lodging providers, shops and restaurants are committed to vigorous disinfection and sanitation procedures.
 Some shops and attractions, including our Chamber Visitor Centers, will ask you to wear a face covering and use hand sanitizer upon entering.
 For those without a mask, the Chamber Visitor Center will provide you with a free one.

-Many restaurants are open for indoor seating, but it's a good idea to check in advance; there are still some restaurants with pick-up only and modified hours.
+Most restaurants are open for indoor seating at half capacity, but it's a good idea to check in advance; there are still some restaurants with pick-up only and modified hours.
 There is no longer a party maximum for the number of people who can sit together inside a restaurant, but tables are spaced six feet apart.
 Workers at restaurants are required to wear face coverings when interacting with guests, and local restaurants are following both CDC and Safe Serve practices.
 Check with individual restaurants for open hours.

 Trip Planning - Local Attractions